ssonkiya/ssonkiya.github.io/_posts/2017-12-22-Building-Your-Data-Science-Network.md

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Love the Pacman Rule: When standing as a group of people, always leave room for 1 person to join your group. <a href="https://t.co/eBi0gT19yl">https://t.co/eBi0gT19yl</a>  Ht <a href="https://twitter.com/gnat?ref_src=twsrc%5Etfw">@gnat</a> <a href="https://t.co/ajvLt2H5bo">pic.twitter.com/ajvLt2H5bo</a></p>&mdash; LaurenceMillar (@LaurenceMillar) <a href="https://twitter.com/LaurenceMillar/status/931795364843200513?ref_src=twsrc%5Etfw">November 18, 2017</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-If you're looking for a conversation topic, remember that at a meetup or conference, you'll generally have the first-order topic of "we are here because of R (or machine learning, python, etc)."But then there are some meatier second-order questions: why this meetup? what got you interested in R?
-I used $statistical_concept in ordinary conversation the other day, which is ridiculous!
-Have you ever done something like that?"
-(Thanks to my colleague Jake Voytko for this advice).
+If you're looking for a conversation topic, remember that at a meetup or conference, you'll generally have the first-order topic of "we are here because of R (or machine learning, python, etc).
+But there are some meatier second-order questions you can dive into, like: why this meetup? what got you interested in R?
+Have you read any good articles lately blatently misusing statistics?"
+(Thanks to my colleague [Jake Voytko](https://twitter.com/jakevoytko) for these suggestions).
+People love to talk about themselves, and everyone is someone you can learn from.

 ### Try out twitter